Tune your GoPro settings to get the perfect shot, every time.

 While you might not know what you're going to capture, it’s important to think about what you're most likely to do with your content, as that can have a large impact on which GoPro settings you should use to maximize the quality of the footage you capture.
 In this post, we’re going to cover four different GoPro settings (Aspect Ratio, Resolution, Field of View and Frame Rate), when and where you should utilize each mode.

-The aspect ratio of a photo or video is the proportional relationship between its width and it’s weight, in other words, how wide compared to how tall an image/video is shown.
+The aspect ratio of a photo or video is the proportional relationship between its width and it’s height, in other words, how wide compared to how tall an image/video is shown.
 Aspects ratios are typically expressed as two numbers, which are separated by colon or “x", such as 16:9 or 16x9 (pronounced "sixteen by nine", or "sixteen nine").
 A sixteen by nine aspect ratio means that if an image is 16 parts wide, it will also be 9 equal parts high.

 Your GoPro has two aspect ratios to choose from: 16:9 and 4:3.